Creating a WildFly cluster

 To take advantage of our changes to the

 ha profile the slave instances need to be configured to use it.
 This is configured in the

 Also change the server group to use the

 <server-groups> <!-- main-server-group uses the ha profile --> <server-group name="main-server-group" profile="ha"> <jvm name="default"> <heap size="64m" max-size="512m"/> </jvm> <!-- main-server-group uses the full-ha-sockets socket binding group --> <socket-binding-group ref="full-ha-sockets"/> </server-group> <server-group name="other-server-group" profile="full-ha"> <jvm name="default"> <heap size="64m" max-size="512m"/> </jvm> <socket-binding-group ref="full-ha-sockets"/> </server-group> </server-groups>

 full-ha-sockets socket binding group uses port

-7600 for JGroups, so this port will need to be opened on our firewall.
+7600 for JGroups, so this port needs to be opened on our firewall.

-In order to register the correct address in the database, the WildFly slave instances need to bind the
+To register the correct address in the database the WildFly slave instances need to bind the

 private interface to the IP address of the external NIC.
 This is done by passing the